Terminology commonly used in the metal building industry.

 The vertical framing members located at the sides of an opening.

 A cantilevered or suspended beam with hoist and trolley.
-This lifting device may pick up loads in all or part of a circle around the column to which it is attached.
+This lifting device may pick up loads in all or

 A device used to hold pieces of material in a certain position during fabrication.